 Salt the water.
 Salted water is very important when preparing pasta.
 It does a lot to bring out the flavor in both the noodles and your overall dish.
 After you’ve tasted pasta cooked in well-salted water, noodles cooked in plain water will taste bland, bland, bland.
 When learning how to make pasta perfectly, this is a really important (but often ignored) tip.

-How salty should you make your pasta water?
-“You want the ocean on your stovetop,” is what my Italian grandma liked to say, salting her pasta water to the point that made a lot of her American guests uncomfortable.
+How much salt do you add?
+“Enough to taste like the sea” is what old Italian grandmas like to say.
+Don’t worry—not all of that salt will absorb into your noodles.
 Don’t worry—not all of that salt will absorb into your noodles.
 If you’d like a guideline as to how much salt to use, try this:

 –>The standard salt : water ratio is at least 1 tablespoon of salt for every 2 quarts of water.

-Step 3: Test the pasta partway through cooking.
+Test the pasta partway through cooking.
 This is another point of confusion for a lot of people learning how to make pasta perfectly: how long should you cook your pasta?
-The answer is, it depends.
-If you’re making an uncooked sauce, like pesto, or just tossing with olive oil, herbs, and cheeses, you want to cook your noodles all the way to al dente.
+You want to cook your noodles all the way to al dente.

-For those not in the know, “al dente” literally means “to the tooth.”
-The practical meaning, as far as pasta is concerned, is that the noodles are cooked to the degree that they are firm but not hard or crunchy.
-You should be able to bite through them without any grit inside the noodle, but they should maintain a firm yet soft structure — never crunchy, squishy, or gummy.
+“Al dente” means that the noodles are cooked just enough so that they’re firm but not hard or crunchy.
+You should be able to bite through them without any grit inside the noodle, but they should maintain a firm yet soft structure — never crunchy, soggy, or gummy.

 If you’re going to be baking your noodles, such as in a macaroni and cheese casserole, you might consider pulling the noodles from the water a minute earlier, while they’re just a little bit firmer at the core.
 This will allow the noodles to absorb the liquid in your casserole without getting soggy.